-Sometimes the changes are simple, for instance reminding people to take medication or attend a doctor’s appointment.
+Sometimes the changes people need are simple, for instance reminding people to take medication or attend a doctor’s appointment.
 Sometimes the changes are complex, like managing destructive thoughts or making changes in peer groups.
-Regardless of the behavior, technology can help address motivation, assist with planning, or remind people about their goals.
-Some people need help with one area, while others may need help with all three.
+Regardless of the behavior, technology can help address motivation, assist with planning, and remind people about their goals.
+Here’s how: